About the project

 Different usages need different acoustic qualities.
 Absorption alone would be not sufficient.
 In some scenarios, such as hosting a lecture or speaking event, shortening the reverberation time by using reflective surfaces with controlled angles can improve the audibility of the speaker for the audience.

-The design solution in this case was a hanging ceiling of hexagonal aluminum panels with joints that enable freedom of movement.
+The design solution, in this case, was a hanging ceiling of hexagonal aluminium panels with joints that enable freedom of movement.
 “The whole ceiling behaves like cloth; by pulling on a limited amount of points we can make large deformations of the surface.
 These points are lifted by a system of wires that can be pulled by a total of six servos.
-We deliberately wanted to keep the amount of servos as low as possible and by doing so create a kinetic system that is easy to control and maintain.”
+We deliberately wanted to keep the number of servos as low as possible and by doing so create a kinetic system that is easy to control and maintain.”
 Matthijs la Roi, project architect at LAVA explains.
-Absorbent material is placed above the metal panels and can be exposed by opening a large cut in the middle of the ceiling.
+The absorbent material is placed above the metal panels and can be exposed by opening a large cut in the middle of the ceiling.
 When opened, sound waves that enter get trapped and are slowly absorbed through bouncing within the ceiling.
 When more reflection is required, the ceiling can close.
 Acoustic specialists from Bollinger+Grohmann proved the ‘sound trap’ concept through the use of acoustic simulation software.

 During a one week workshop organized by LAVA-AXON, a recent initiative by LAVA, students and professionals developed various designs proposals, of which one was realized and built within the same week.
 The project is a continuation of a previous design study for a 2400m2 kinetic ceiling that LAVA has developed in collaboration with Bollinger & Grohmann.